 The governors also ensure that the school complies fully with statutory safeguarding procedures.
 Safeguarding covers health and safety in the classroom and the children's physical & emotional wellbeing.
 We regularly monitor processes and procedures to ensure all school staff have been safely recruited; made sure that training of staff is up to date and procedures followed to maintain a safe environment for our children.
 We review the safeguarding audit completed by school which provides assurance on the robustness of systems and procedures.
 The lead safeguarding governor is the Chair of Governors, Stephanie Storrar.
 She meets at least termly with the Headteacher to provide support, to confirm that procedures are in place and being followed to keep children safe, and to complete the annual safeguarding audit.
 All Governors have attended online safeguarding training delivered by the Local Authority.
 All staff and Governors receive Part 2 of Keeping Children Safe in Education and a link to the full version.
-The Single Central Record is checked by the Headteacher every half term and by the Lead Safeguarding Governor termly.
+The Single Central Record is managed by the Admin and Finance Officer and is monitored by the Acting Headteacher every half term.

 In carrying out these responsibilities, governors work with our experienced, dedicated, and enthusiastic staff team to support and challenge ideas to ensure the children's educational experience and achievements are the best that they can be.
 The Governing Body continually seeks improvement in the provision of education at our school.
 We are outward looking and take a holistic approach when considering the development of all our children.
-Working closely with the Headteacher, Senior Leadership Team and all members of staff, we are constantly striving to improve and develop the school in all areas.
+Working closely with the Acting Headteacher, Senior Leadership Team and all members of staff, we are constantly striving to improve and develop the school in all areas.